Lyric Theatre (New York City, 1998): Preservation attempts

 The City at 42nd Street plan was announced in December 1979 as part of a proposal to restore West 42nd Street around Times Square.
 Under the plan, the old Apollo Theatre would continue to be used as a legitimate theater, operated by Brandt Theatres.
 The Lyric Theatre's facade would be restored, but the interior would be modified.
-Mayor Ed Koch wavered in his support of the plan, referring to it as a "Disneyland on 42nd Street".
+Mayor Ed Koch wavered in his support of the plan, criticizing it as a "Disneyland on 42nd Street".
 Subsequently, Hugh Hardy conducted a report on 42nd Street's theaters in 1980.
-His report helped motivate the New York City Landmarks Preservation Commission (LPC) to survey fifty of Midtown Manhattan's extant theaters in the early 1980s.
+His report, in conjunction with a movement opposing the demolition of the nearby Helen Hayes and Morosco theaters, motivated the New York City Landmarks Preservation Commission (LPC) to survey fifty of Midtown Manhattan's extant theaters in the early 1980s.

-The LPC had started to consider protecting theaters as landmarks in 1982, including the Apollo and Lyric theaters, with discussions continuing over the next several years.
+The LPC started to consider protecting theaters, including the Apollo and Lyric theaters, as landmarks in 1982, with discussions continuing over the next several years.
 While the LPC granted landmark status to many Broadway theaters starting in 1987, it deferred decisions on the exterior and interior of the Lyric Theatre, as well as the interior of the Apollo Theatre.
 Further discussion of the landmark designations was delayed for several decades.
 In late 2015, the LPC hosted public hearings on whether to designate the Apollo, the Lyric, and five other theaters as landmarks.
 The LPC rejected the designations in February 2016 because the theaters were already subject to historic-preservation regulations set by the state government.